-Applicants to the LL.M. portion may select from the NYU full-time programs: the Traditional LL.M.; Competition, Innovation and Information Law; Corporation Law; Environmental Law; International Business Regulation, Litigation and Arbitration; International Legal Studies; International Taxation; Legal Theory; or Taxation.
-If offered admission, these students will be considered LL.M. students during their residency at NYU and are subject to the rules and regulations of NYU School of Law applicable to all LL.M. students.
+Applicants to the LLM portion may select from the NYU full-time programs: the Master of Laws; Competition, Innovation and Information Law; Corporation Law; Environmental and Energy Law; International Business Regulation, Litigation and Arbitration; International Legal Studies; International Taxation; Legal Theory; or Taxation.
+If offered admission, these students will be considered LLM students during their residency at NYU and are subject to the rules and regulations of NYU School of Law applicable to all LLM students.
 Additionally, students are entitled to the student services on offer at NYU, such as those provided by the Office of Graduate Affairs, the Office of Student Affairs, the Department of Residence Services, the Office of Career Services and the Public Interest Law Center.

 How to Apply